Tuition: How Much Do Online MHA Programs Cost?

 Rankings and Institutional Recognition

 Generally, there is a correlation between the cost of a program and its ranking.
-Higher ranked programs tend to be more expensive.
-Students who wish to transition careers or employers may value brand recognition and ranking more than others.
-Every year, U.S. News and World Report ranks the top health schools according to peer assessment surveys from deans, administrators, and faculty.
+Higher-ranked programs tend to be more expensive.
+Students who wish to transition careers or employers may value brand recognition and program ranking more than others.
+The U.S. News and World Report ranks the top health schools annually according to peer assessment surveys from deans, administrators, and faculty.

 Program Accreditation

 Accreditation is an avenue academic programs take to demonstrate the quality of their educational experience.
-Although graduating from an accredited program is not required to work in healthcare management, it does provide prospective employers with a rubric upon which to judge the quality of a candidate’s education.
+Although graduating from an accredited program is not required to work in healthcare management, it provides prospective employers with a rubric to judge the quality of a candidate’s education.

 The Commission on Accreditation of Healthcare Management Education (CAHME) and the Association of University Programs in Health Administration (AUPHA) focus on accrediting healthcare management programs.
 There are also several business-specific accrediting bodies, such as the Association to Advance Collegiate Schools of Business (AACSB International).
 More costly programs are more likely to have prominent, industry-specific accreditation than more affordable programs.